VisualDx is Founded

 VisualDx and Artificial Intelligence (AI)

-VisualDx tapped into the power of machine learning and AI to identify skin lesion morphology from a picture on the phone, thus aiding the diagnostic workup process.
+VisualDx tapped into the power of machine learning and AI to identify skin lesion morphology from a picture on the phone, thus aiding the workup process.
 In 2017, this was realized with the add-on of DermExpert within the VisualDx product for iOS devices.
-This use of AI augments the physical exam and allows non-dermatologists to improve skin disorder diagnosis.Learn More
+This use of AI augments the physical exam and allows non-dermatologists to make better clinical decisions.Learn More

 AI for the Consumer